 With careful planning and assistance from the Director of Study Abroad and your academic advisor, there is no reason that a semester or summer abroad would delay your graduation.

 Most third-party providers include internationally valid health insurance with riders for Medical Evacuation and Repatriation of Remains as part of their program fee.
 If your provider does not include such coverage, you are required to obtain a policy with at least $100,000 limits for Medical Evacuation and Repatriation of Remains.
 It is also beneficial to get riders for “Security Evacuations” in cases of rare political or natural disasters (approximate limit of $100,000).
 If you do not know how to obtain such coverage, the Director of the Office of Study Abroad can give you suggestions of companies with a solid reputation.
-Students on a Felician College Short-Term Study Abroad Program are also required to get such insurance and may be mandated to enroll in a specific policy in order to help facilitate a response to a possible tragedy abroad.
+Students on a Felician University Short-Term Study Abroad Program are also required to get such insurance and may be mandated to enroll in a specific policy in order to help facilitate a response to a possible tragedy abroad.